“If you can’t measure it, you can’t manage it.”

 - How communications analytics can be applied to health system initiatives for clinical, operational, and patient satisfaction projects

-By now, hopefully your curiosity is piqued: Register now to join us on Thursday, April 27, at 1 p.m.
+By now, hopefully your curiosity is piqued: Join us on Thursday, April 27, at 1 p.m.
 Eastern, and dive into the hot topic of healthcare analytics.
 You can ask your specific questions in the Q&A session that will follow the presentation!